fengyanshi/fengyanshi.github.io/breakwater.rst

        * The height of the breakwater or coastal feature relative to the total water depth is variable, and as such the overall wave responses will differ greatly for a fully submerged breakwater compared to an emergent breakwater.

+These methods are not limited to breakwaters.
+Other structures of interest may include, but are not limited to, jetties, groins, revetments, and sea walls.
+These structure types and their configurations may be added to the numerical domain using similar techniques described above.
+For more information on wave-structure interactions, visit :ref:`literature_interactions`.

 **SPECIFICATION OF OBSTACLES or BREAKWATER**

 * :code:`OBSTACLE_FILE`: Name of obstacle file.